How to Choose a WetLink Penetrator

 wlp-choosing-measure

-If your cable jacket diameter falls in the overlap between sizes, then it may not matter if you choose one or the other.
-We recommend testing with both, and choosing the size with the best looking compression seat as outlined in Step 5.
+• If your cable is between high compression and low compression of the same seal size, it may not matter which you choose.
+Try testing with both and choose the size with the best looking compression as outlined in step 5.

 Size Index